Particle model theory applied to energy transfer in state changes,

 up a bicycle tyre or motor car tyre or anything else!

 pressure from a pump system will allow expansion of the tyre if it

 exceeds the internal pressure inside the tyre - otherwise no further

 When you seal the end of a gas

 syringe (like you see in chemistry), with your hand and press the

-plunger in.
 You can compress the air to create a greater gas pressure

 than the external atmospheric pressure.
 BUT, although the pressures are